LVSerenade/spiderden/pc_part_picker/README.md

 2. Create a virtual environment and activate it (_optional_)
 3. run `pip install -r requirements.txt` (_might take a while_)
 4. go into the pc_part_picker folder by doing `cd pc_part_picker`
-5. run the spider you want by doing `scrapy crawl _____ -o ______.csv` where the first blank is the name of the spider you want to launch and the second blank is the name of your output.
-The name of the spider are listed above in the _What they can scrape_ section.
-6. Wait for the spider to finish running.
+5. run the spider you want by doing `scrapy crawl parts`.
+This will take a while with the current configuration and will output a json named all_parts.json which contain all parts.
+6. If you want separate csv files per category run `convert_csv.py`.
+There are different specificaitons per category so having everything into one CSV wasn't possible.

 You can of course edit the code to fit your needs.

 # How it work
-The first step the crawlers undertake is to get the list of all the part on the website:
+The first step the crawlers undertake is to get the list of all the part category on the website.
+Then it use these category pages to get a list of all the parts that matches a given category:

 ![Step 0 of how it work](https://github.com/yacineMahdid/spiderden/blob/master/media/pc_part_picker/target_0.png)